CareyTheologicalCollege/academic-catalogue/2021-2022-academic-catalogue-in-markdown.md

 ### <a name="full-time-student-designation"></a>Full Time Student Designation
 For external purposes , full-time study is defined as 27 credit hours per academic year (September to August) or 9 credit hours per term for 3 terms in a school year.
 ### <a name="inactive-students--leave-of-absence "></a>Inactive Students & Leave of Absence
-Students who do not complete 6 credits of coursework within two sequential each academic years will be classified as inactive.
+Students who do not complete 6 credits of coursework within two sequential academic years will be classified as inactive.
 In order to retain active student status within the degree program, students must apply for a leave of absence via the Office of the Registrar.
 A maximum of 2 extensions will be granted over the duration of the student’s program.
 (See the fee table under Financial Information for more details concerning the extension fee.)
 After a 3-year period of inactivity, the student will be removed from the program roster.
 If the student wishes to reactivate their status, a letter outlining the reasons for inactivity and desire to continue studies must be submitted and approved to the Office of the Registrar.

 ### <a name="unclassified-and-visiting-students"></a>Unclassified and Visiting Students
 Students from other ATS accredited colleges taking courses from Carey for transfer credit are classified as “visiting students” and do not need to make a formal application.
 Normally a Letter of Permission from the student’s school is used to grant access to Carey courses.